leonardoreboucas/cloud-orchestrators-exam/README.md

 * Find the Access Credentials section, and copy the latest Access Key ID.
 * Click on the Show link in the same row, and copy the Secret Access Key.

-You should obtain e parameters:
+You should obtain this parameters:
 * aws_access_key_id
 * aws_secret_access_key